-À vos frigos workshops, supported by Fonds Éco IGA, are back in 2019 for a fourth year in a row.
+À vos frigos workshops, supported by Fonds Éco IGA, are back for a fifth year in a row.

 TAKE PART AND YOU COULD WIN ONE OF FIVE ZERO-WASTE MEALS!

-Registered workshop participants could also win one of four zero-waste gourmet meals (for 6 people) in the comfort of their homes, and one grand prize dinner (for 10 people) at the La Tablée des Chefs kitchen in Longueuil with a chef from La Tablée des Chefs and a food waste expert.
+Registered workshop participants could also win one of five zero-waste gourmet meals, four in the comfort of their homes, and one grand prize dinner animated by a chef from La Tablée des Chefs in the greater Montreal